PragunBajracharya/Buggy/README.md

 # Buggy
-A simple car game created using basic C programming language.
+A simple car game created using basic C programming language and graphic library of C.